PredictiveEcology/quickPlot/cran-comments.md

 > revdepcheck::revdep_report_cran() ## update cran-comments with this output
 ## revdepcheck results

-We checked 2 reverse dependencies (0 from CRAN + 2 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4 reverse dependencies (4 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages